Cancer Research UK logo.

 • the whole pancreas

-Your surgeon may also remove the lymph nodes around the pancreas.
+Your surgeon may also remove the around the pancreas.
 The lymph nodes drain away fluid, waste products and damaged cells, and contain cells that fight infection.
 They are often the first place where cancers spread to.

 The digestive system includes the: